 - (WI) 1305 (PHIL 1301) Philosophy and Critical Thinking.
 (3-0) A study of universal philosophical problems and their solutions with a view toward developing clear thinking about knowledge, belief, and value.
 Approximately one half of this course will focus on the student's critical thinking skills.
 Credit cannot be given for both PHIL 1305 and 3301. - 1330 Critical Thinking.
 (3-0) Study of informal fallacies, valid argument forms, problem solving strategies, language clarification, and application of analytic skills. - (WI) 2311 (PHIL 2316) History of Philosophy Before 1600.
 (3-0) Early Greek, Roman, and medieval systems of thought. - (WI) 2312 (PHIL 2317) History of Philosophy Since 1600.
 (3-0) Modern philosophical thought through the 19th century. - 2330 (PHIL 2303) Elementary Logic.
 (3-0) A study of the nature and forms of correct reasoning, both deductive and inductive. - (WI) 3301 Philosophical Issues.
 (3-0) The great philosophical concepts which through the years have challenged the best thoughts of people and have contributed to the fulfillment of the good life.
 Emphasis upon the applicability of those concepts to human life in our time and to the development of intellectual perspective.
 Approximately one half of this course will focus on the student's critical thinking skills.
 Credit cannot be given for both PHIL 3301 and 1305. - (WI) 3314 American Philosophy.
 (3-0) Examination of contributions of Americans to perennial philosophical issues. - (WI) 3315 Contemporary Philosophy.
 (3-0) Selected readings in late 19th century and 20th century philosophy: existentialism, positivism, also analytic philosophy, phenomenology, and pragmatism.
 Prerequisite: Three hours of lower division philosophy, PHIL 3301, or consent of the instructor. - (WI) 3316 Existentialism and Phenomenology.
 (3-0) A study of the nature of human experience and existence in the philosophies of Kierkegaard, Nietzsche, Husserl, Heidegger, Sartre, Merleau-Ponty, and Camus.
 Topics will include freedom, dread, emotion, death, other minds, faith, and the past as experienced by the individual.
 Prerequisite: Three hours of lower division philosophy, PHIL 3301, or consent of the instructor. - (WI) 3317 Science and Religion.
-(3-0) An examination of the nature of scope of science and scientific method as well as nature of religion.
-An exploration of the relationship between religion and science and a study of the effects they have had on each other. - (WI) 3318 Reason, God and Nature.
+(3-0) An examination of modern science and Western religion, and an analysis of the issues and ideas involved in the relationships between them.
+Prerequisites: Three hours of lower-division philosophy, PHIL 3301, or consent of the instructor. - (WI) 3318 Reason, God and Nature.
 (3-0) An analysis of the concept of God, terms predicated on God, and theological propositions.
 An attempt to determine the nature of religious utterances in comparison with those of everyday life, scientific discovery, morality, and imaginative expression.
 Prerequisite: Three hours of lower division philosophy, PHIL 3301, or consent of the instructor.
 (Capstone) - (WI) 3320 Ethics.
 (3-0) A study of classical and contemporary philosophical inquiries into our knowledge of the "good" and the grounds of moral obligation.
 May be repeated once for additional credit.
 (Capstone) Prerequisite: Three hours of lower division PHIL, PHIL 3301, or consent of the instructor. - (WI) 3321 Contemporary Moral Problems.
 (3-0) Exploration of philosophical dimensions of such contemporary moral problems as abortion, euthanasia, poverty, animal rights, nuclear war, and privacy in a computer age.
 Prerequisite: Three hours of lower division philosophy, PHIL 3301, or consent of the instructor.
 May be repeated once for additional credit.
 (Capstone)